Residential Life & Learning Team

 Assistant Director of Residential Education

-Tara is responsible for most first-year communities on both the Medford/Somerville campus as well as the SMFA campus.
-In this role, she supervises RLCs and ARLCs supporting over 1,800 students.
-She is also responsible for student staff selection processes for Resident Assistants (RAs).
-Tara is a great resource for students and families seeking additional information, guidance, and support in navigating their first year experience at Tufts.
+The Assistant Director is responsible for most first-year communities on both the Medford/Somerville campus as well as the SMFA campus.
+In this role, they supervise RLCs and ARLCs supporting over 1,800 students.
+They are also responsible for student staff selection processes for Resident Assistants (RAs).
+Once hired, this individual will be a great resource for students and families seeking additional information, guidance, and support in navigating their first-year experience at Tufts.

 Assistant Director of Residential Education